maackle/scuttle-playbook/README.md

 ## Usage

-Coming up is a simple example for how you might test the recognition of friendship based on mutual following.
+Here's a simple example for how you might test the recognition of friendship based on mutual following.
 It has two actors, `alice` and `bob`, and the script has three lines:

-* `alice` follows `bob`, and we check that this has been recorded
+1. *publish* message: `alice` follows `bob`
+2. *test*: that bob shows up in alice's follow graph
+3. *publish* message: `bob` follows `alice`
-* `bob` follows `alice`, and we check that they are now friends
+4. *test*: that alice shows up in bob's follow graph and that they are friends
+5. *publish* message: `alice` unfollows `bob`
-* `alice` unfollows `bob`, and we check that they are no longer friends
+6. *test*: that they are no longer friends

-It looks like this:
+Skipping over the details of doing the actual testing, it might look something like this:

 ```js
 const Playbook = require('ssb-playbook')